alanrvazquez/LLMforDOE/README.md

 - `Evaluate_Designs.py`: Python code to evaluate the designs constructed using an LLM.
 The results from the evaluation are saved into a folder called **evaluation_results**.

-## B. UTILITY CODE.
+## B. UTILITY CODE

 It includes files used to evaluate and process the designs and tasks.

 -  `DoE_functions.R`: Set of R functions to evaluate two-level fractional factorial designs.

 -  `FrF2.py`: Set of Python functions to evaluate two-level fractional factorial designs.
+The file also contains functions to turn the output of an LLM into numpy arrays.

-## C. DATA FOLDERS.
+## C. DATA FOLDERS

 - **instruction**: Contains the JSON files with the design construction tasks for the LLMs.